ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Cross-User Authentication {#sequence-cross-user}

 In this scenario, the end user and resource owner are two different people.
-In this scenario, the client instance already knows who the end user is, likely through a separate authentication process.
+Here, the client instance already knows who the end user is, likely through a separate authentication process.
 The end user, operating the client instance, needs to get subject information about another person in the system, the RO.
 The RO is given an opportunity